abw/badger-utils/manual/sort.md

 ## multiSort(fields)

-Function to return a function that will sort an array of objects by comparing a sequence of fields.
-In the simplest case the `fields` specification can be a whitespace delimited string containing field names, e.g. `surname forename`.
-This assumes that each field is a string and is sorted in ascending order.
+This function can be used to compose a sorting function from a number of other sorting functions.
+For example, suppose you have an array of objects that you want to sort by `surname` first, and if they have the same surname, then by `forename`.

 ```js
 const people = [